 Securing Network Access

 To secure your Barracuda Email Security Gateway on your network, begin by locking down the user interface ports.
 Barracuda Networks recommends using the non-standard port 8000 for internal access to the web interface, which is configured on the BASIC > Administration page.
 From that page you can further limit access to the web interface by IP address with the Administrator/IP Range setting.
 If no IP address is specified in this field, then all systems are granted access with the correct administrator password.

-You can secure external access to the Barracuda Email Security Gateway with the Web Interface HTTPS/SSL Port setting on the ADVANCED > Secure Administration page.
-The recommended port is 443 because it is a standard HTTPS/SSL port that is used for secure web browser communication, and the identity of the remotely connected server can be verified with significant confidence.
+Barracuda strongly recommends securing external access to the Barracuda Email Security Gateway by using the Web Interface HTTPS/SSL Port setting on the ADVANCED > Secure Administration page.
+Barracuda recommends using port 443 because it is a standard HTTPS/SSL port that is used for secure web browser communication, and the identity of the remotely connected server can be verified with significant confidence.
 To configure SSL-only access to the web interface, see How to Enable SSL for Administrators and Users.

-As described above, limiting user interface access to HTTPS provides further security and can also be configured on the ADVANCED > Secure Administration page along with the use of SSL certificates.
+As described above, Barracuda strongly recommends limiting user interface access to HTTPS to provide the best security, and can be configured on the ADVANCED > Secure Administration page along with the use of SSL certificates.
 There are three types of SSL certificates to choose from:

 - Default (Barracuda Networks)

 - Trusted certificate - a certificate signed by a trusted certificate authority (CA)